BlockchainCommons/Research/papers/bcr-2026-004-anchor-predicates.md

 **Audit Trails**: Anchoring creates tamper-evident records of assertions for compliance, legal discovery, or forensic analysis.

-**Revocation Detection**: When combined with `supersedes` (BCR-2026-005), anchoring enables detection of attempts to silently replace assertions — the original anchor remains in the log even after supersession.
+**Revocation Detection**: Anchoring enables detection of attempts to silently replace assertions — the original anchor remains in the log even after revocation or update.

 ### Terminology Distinction